andrii-venher/pws2024/README.md

 # Programming Web Services 2024

+## Final assignment

+### Compulsory part (for the grade 3/satisfactory)
+Extend the model to include tasks.
+Each project consists of a set of tasks having a name, a start date and an optional end date (setting it means that the task has been completed) and a set of workers (from persons).
+The GUI for managing tasks is not a separate navigation item, it can be invoked with a new [Tasks] button inside the dialog for editing a project.
+The new modal dialog allows adding, editing and deleting tasks from the project.
+The collection of workers GUI is implemented by multiple selection.

+### for 4
+New navigation item, "Analysis", available for role 0.
+The view contains a Gantt diagram of all projects based on their start and end dates.
+In addition, when one project is selected using the special combobox, a second Gantt diagram is shown for the tasks in the project.
+In both diagrams, projects and tasks not completed are highlighted and ongoing until the current date.

+### for 5
+The diagrams in the previous task automatically refresh if someone from another browsing session modifies the relevant data.

 ## Download/update source code of the project

 Create new folder ``pws2024`` with the newest version